Valerie and Her Week of Wonders-1970

 The creativity and the experimental nature of Valerie and Her Week of Wonders are what will allure an open-eyed viewer seeking something left-of-center….very left-of-center.
 The story is secondary.
 The medieval landscape is gothic and haunting, perfect for evil-doings and strangeness.
 Not to harp on this point, but the look of Valerie and Her Week of Wonders is the money shot.
 All else can be left by the sidelines.

 The perspective is all Valerie’s, which is nice in an early 1970’s feminist way.
 It feels like Valerie is changing from girl to woman and a strong one at that.
 She is coming into her own after facing and challenging demons.
-In the mix is a handsome man which titillates Valerie.
+In the mix is a handsome man who titillates Valerie.
 I felt like I was emerging into the girl’s subconscious and experiencing her fears and desires alongside her.

 Critically speaking, I would have preferred a little more logic and wrap-up, but that’s just me.
 Surely, not a realistic interpretation, was the girl dreaming while asleep or merely delving into fantasy one day?
 The more I tried to follow the story and put together the pieces like working on a puzzle, the less this did me any favors.
 I then decided to space out and indulge in the other lovelies included.
 I should have done this from the beginning.